April showers bring May flowers in some parts of Oregon. But Bend’s snowy spring brings much more magic to our mountainous high desert oasis.

-Want to keep your beer joy flowing?
-May’s also a great time to tackle the Bend Ale Trail as seasonal beer offerings shift from heavier stouts and porters to lighter, brighter picks like kolsch and pilsner.
+May makes a great time to tackle the Bend Ale Trail, as seasonal beer offerings shift from heavier stouts and porters to lighter, brighter picks like kolsch and pilsner.
 You also have extra offerings from Wanderlust Tours, which runs beer-centric outings like their Brews & Views Sunset Hike, Brews & Views Paddling, and sometimes even Shoes & Brews snowshoe adventure if there’s still enough white stuff on the ground.

 Get your gravel on

 Cycling’s a year-round sport in Bend, but May brings drier trails and dwindling snowpack that opens up some higher-elevation hikes.
 (Important sidenote: Stay off bike trails when they’re muddy so you don’t create tracks that’ll rattle the brain of every cyclist who hits them for next few months).